Yukihirokinjo/Edu/Bash4beginners.md

-# Technical summary of dN/dS course (for linux/unix)
+# Technical summary of dN/dS course (for how to work in Linux/Unix environment)

-ver.
+Ver.
 0.1
+For the students at OIST.

+>**NOTICE:** This is for Linux or Unix (MacOS) operating system.
+Almost all the techniques below cannot be applied to Windows system.
+At OIST, OS of Deigo is a Red-had linux (CentOS).
+Thus, for Windows users, these lectures will be helpful when you use Deigo.

 --------------------------------------------------------------------------------
 ## Chapter 1: Path (full/relative path)
 A "path" is a location to an object (file or a directory) in a filesystem.
 A path is comprised of names of directories and the separator "/".

 ###Full path
 A location of an object from the root directory `/` is referred to as "full path" (or "absolute path").
-A typical example of the full paths in a linux system is shown in Figure 1.
+A typical example of the full paths in a Linux system is shown in Figure 1.

 ![FullPath](https://user-images.githubusercontent.com/6457769/124109624-51fca100-daa2-11eb-939b-6f45f767a08b.png)